Bricco/mongo-wrapper/README.md

 A simple wrapper to get a unified interface against the [MongoDB Data API](https://docs.atlas.mongodb.com/api/data-api/) and [MongoDB Node Driver](https://www.mongodb.com/docs/drivers/node/current/)

-The wrapper is very useful if you want to use MongoDb in vercel edge runtime or benifit from the Nextjs built-in data cache.
-But still have the possibilty do run tests against a [In-Memory Storage Engine](https://www.mongodb.com/docs/manual/core/inmemory/) or use a local database with the node driver.
+The wrapper is very useful if you want to use MongoDB in [Vercel Edge Runtime](https://edge-runtime.vercel.app/) or benifit from the [Nextjs built-in data cache](https://nextjs.org/docs/app/building-your-application/caching).
+But still have the possibilty do run tests against an [In-Memory Storage Engine](https://www.mongodb.com/docs/manual/core/inmemory/) or use a local database with the native Node Driver.

 ## Install